Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 13: Connecting our Application to the Database

-# 111. Searching for availability by Room
+# 112. Providing feedback when searching by room, and connecting to the reservation pag